Google Glass

 Google Glass has the ability to take photos and record 720p HD video.
 While video is recording, the screen stays on while it is doing so.

-Liquid Crystal on Silicon (LCoS), field-sequential color, LED illuminated display.
+The Explorer version of Google Glass uses a Liquid Crystal on Silicon (LCoS), field-sequential color, LED illuminated display.

 Display: